Wondering how to find the best piano teacher to suit your needs?

 I wish someone had given me some advice on this at any number of points in my student-hood.
-Over the years, I think I’ve narrowed down what I’ve valued most in the teachers I’ve been lucky to have.
-Try asking yourself the following three questions.
+Over the years, I think I’ve narrowed down what I’ve valued most in the piano teachers I’ve been lucky to have.

 1. How well do they communicate?

 Let’s be honest.
-Piano is hard enough; the last thing you need is to feel a gap in understanding between you and your teacher.
+Piano is hard enough; the last thing you need is to feel a gap in understanding between you and your piano teacher during your lessons.